jido/Arcadam/README.md

 ### Tags

-The begin and end tags define a named region:
+The begin and end tags define a named region for include:

 ```
 [:begin region]: